nand2mario/nestang/README.md

 If you want to generate the bitstream from source, see [Build Instructions](https://nand2mario.github.io/nestang-doc/dev/build_bitstream/).

-Quite some time was spent on getting a low-latency (90ns) [DDR3 controller](https://github.com/nand2mario/ddr3-tang-primer-20k) to work for Tang Primer 20K.
-You may find that useful too.
+[Usb_hid_host](https://github.com/nand2mario/usb_hid_host) was development so NESTang could support USB gamepads.
+Follow the link if you want to use it for your FPGA projects.
+It supports keyboards and mice too.

 ## Next steps